-Council Recommendation: Accepted as Submitted Accepted as Amended X No Action Delegate Action: Accepted X Rejected All information above the line is for conference use only. - . · • that a letter be sent to the FDA requesting the most current edition of the Food Code be amended by:
+Council Recommendation: Accepted as Submitted Accepted as Amended X No Action Delegate Action: Accepted Rejected All information above the line is for conference use only.

 Amend Food Code FSIS Chicken Liver Compliance Guide in Annex

 - 1. adding a link to the FSIS "Food Safety Lessons learned from Outbreaks Associated with Chicken Livers for Official Establishments Retail Food and Food Service Entities Mini-Compliance Guide" guideline (as attached); and - 2. adding a subsection to the Annex on Chicken Livers with phrasing similar to: